 ABI/CAB numbers are unique to Italy and used to identify the recipient’s bank; much like how account numbers and sort codes are used by the UK banking system.
 An ABI code (Codice ABI) is made up of 5 digits: this will identify the banking institution: a CAB code (Codice di Avviamento Bancario) identifies the specific bank branch.

-To avoid high fees you can opt to use an online money transfer provider such as to pay for your transfer to Italy.
+To avoid high fees you can opt to use an online money transfer provider such as Wise to pay for your transfer to Italy.

 Bank and wire transfers are the most common ways of sending money Italy as they are secure, reliable, and convenient.
 However, they often come with the slowest delivery times in case speed is an important factor for you.
-You can use XE to send money using a bank or wire transfer at a great rate as long as you’re happy for your transfer to take 1-2 days.
+You can use Wise to send money using a bank or wire transfer at a great rate as long as you’re happy for your transfer to take 1-2 days.

 If you want to make an international transfer using wire transfer, you will need to know the SWIFT/BIC code of your recipient in Italy.
 If you’re unsure what it is, check out our SWIFT calculator to figure out the correct SWIFT code in Italy.